dmatsukura/IT-Notes/Windows versions - Reset Folder Permissions.md

 Click Edit, ensure Full Control is checked, and click Apply.

 ## Option 2: Reset Folder Permissions

-The issue can occur on Windows 11 due to file or folder permission problems, corruption in the user profile, or interference from system settings.
-Here are some steps to troubleshoot and resolve the issue:

 Run a command in PowerShell to reset permissions for the Documents folder: